wxt-dev/wxt/README.md

 > **Warning**
 >
 > WXT is not ready for use yet.
-Production builds work, but dev mode is incomplete:
+Production builds work, but dev mode is incomplete.
 >
-> - [x] HMR for HTML entrypoints
-> - [ ] Open browser with extension installed
-> - [ ] Rebuild and reload on certain file changes
+> See the [Initial Release Candidate](https://github.com/aklinker1/wxt/milestone/1) milestone for more details.

 ## Features